Guide to taking your pension early and continuing to work

 The tax you pay on your pension will depend on how much you’re still earning.

-All your income above £12,500 (the annual allowance) is taxed at 20 per cent, and all your income above £50,000 (the higher rate tax band) is taxed at 40 per cent (until you reach £150,000 – everything over that is taxed at 45 per cent).
+All income above £12,570 (the annual allowance) is taxed at 20%, while all income above £50,270 (the higher rate tax band) is taxed at 40% (until you reach £125,140 – everything over that is taxed at 45%).

-Clare receives the full new state pension, and also has an annuity that pays her £8,000 a year.
+Clare receives the full new state pension of around £11,502 and has an annuity that pays her £8,000 a year.
 She also makes £10,000 a year as a sole trader from her homemade jewellery business.
-Her total income for the year is therefore £27,627.
-After her personal allowance of £12,570 this leaves £15,057 to be taxed at 20% – which is £3,011.
-Clare’s net income after tax is therefore £24,616.

-Note that if Clare were to take just £7,000 a year via her private pension, her tax bill would be £2,811 and her net income £23,816.
-This is only £800 less income, but she would have saved £1,000 in her pension.
-This suggests that in her case she might be better off with a drawdown scheme rather than an annuity.
-With drawdown, she could keep her pension income lower while she is earning, thus saving money and tax, and then raise it when she stops work completely.
+This suggests that, in Clare’s case, she might be better off with a drawdown scheme rather than an annuity.
+With a drawdown scheme, she could keep her pension income lower while earning, saving money and tax, and then increase it when she stops working completely.

 Do I pay National Insurance contributions on my pension income?

-You won't pay National Insurance (NI) contributions on your private pension income whether or not you've reached state pension age.
+You won't pay national insurance (NI) contributions on your private pension income whether or not you've reached state pension age.

 Learn more: National Insurance on pension contributions | How pensions are taxed